jordanlui/BuildingRecognition/README.md

 ### Image pre filtering
 Image is pre-processed with Gaussian smoothing to remove some image noise.
 ### Burns Edge Detection
 Burns edge detection is run to look for gradients in image that indicate edges.
-This algorithm sorts the lines into “gradient bins�? based on the angle of the line.
+This algorithm sorts the lines into â€œgradient binsâ€? based on the angle of the line.
 The algorithm then identifies the most dominant lines based on size
 ### Compute Line regions
 Line regions are constructed into lines based on a least squares fit of a line of all points in that region
 ### Link lines that are similar or close